ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 5.3.4 Activate/Deactivate/Decommission Device [**[↑]**](#table-of-contents)
 A Zonal admin can Deactivate or Decommission a Device through the Admin Portal.

 Deactivation refers to a temporary shut down while Decommission refers to a permanent shut down of the Device.
 Decommissioning a Machine also automatically deactivates the Machine.
+In cases, where a Device is mapped to any Center, the portal won't allow the Admin to decommission such a Device.

-Another difference between Deactivated and Decommissioned Device is that a Deactivated Device can later be Activated through Admin Portal after a period as required by the country.
+Difference between Deactivated and Decommissioned Device is that a Deactivated Device can later be Activated through Admin Portal after a period as required by the country.
 But a Decommissioned Device cannot be bought into commission again as decommission refers to a permanent shutdown.
 To reactivate such a Device (if decommissioned by mistake), the Admin must directly update the database through the back-end scripts.

 #### 5.3.5 Map/Un-map/Re-map Device to a Registration Center [**[↑]**](#table-of-contents)
 Admin portal allows a Zonal Admin to map each Device to a Center.
 This mapping specifies as to which Center can the Device be used in.
 A Device can only be mapped to a Center which belongs under the Device’s Administrative Zone.